What is Internet Censorship ?

 Internet Censorship is the control or suppression of what can be accessed, viewed or published on the internet.
 The concerned governments or the regulators may carry it out.
 While the persons and organizations may hold the self-censorship for the religious, business or the moral reasons.
 The committee to for the protection of the journalists (CPI) has registered that in several Asian countries and the Middle East, the information is submitted to the censorship by their governments.
 In some cases, the dictatorships or the totalitarian governments are restricting the access to this media and enforcing prison as the punishment for uploading any ambiguous information to the personal websites.

-The extent of internet censorship varies on a country-to-country basis.
-While the most democratic countries of the world have the moderate internet censorship while the other countries go as far as to limit the access of information such as suppress discussion and the news among the citizens of that nations.
-Following is a list of top 10 countries where the blogging actions are considered risky and where you can get in serious trouble for doing so.
+The extent of internet censorship varies by a nation to nation.
+Besides the most democratic countries of the world have the moderate internet censorship while the other countries go as far as to limit the access of information such as suppress discussion and the news among the citizens of that nations.
+Below is a list of top 10 countries that censor the internet, where the blogging actions are considered risky and where you can get in serious trouble for doing so.

-Summarized List of Top 10 Countries That Censor the Internet
+List of Top 10 Countries With Internet Censorship 2015 Rankings

 1. North Korea

-In North Korea only 4% population have the access to the internet, which is deeply censored by the national government.The North Korean network in monitored deeply by only two websites being hosted under a domain name.
+In the ranking list of top 10 most internet censored countries, North Korea holds the first spot since In North Korea, only 4% population have the access to the internet, which is deeply censored by the national government.The North Korean network in monitored deeply by only two websites being hosted under a domain name.
 Same like other media, all the websites are also in the control of North Korean government because here uploading is not allowed to all the inhabitants.So all the data is uploaded and approved by the government.